Homaei/CyberSentinelAI/README.md

 - **ELK Stack**: Used for real-time monitoring and visualization.
 - **StackStorm/Rundeck**: Automation tools for handling alerts and responses based on severity.

+## LLM/AI stages:
+- **Feature Extraction**: Collect and preprocess data from network devices via Zabbix proxies, organizing it into structured summaries.
+Craft detailed text prompts that are ready for analysis by the LLM.
+- **Anomaly Detection**: Analyze the preprocessed data using the LLM to identify deviations from standard operational patterns.
+Utilize specific prompts that guide the LLM's focus during analysis.
+- **Threat Assessment**: Use the LLM to assess the severity of detected anomalies, evaluating their potential impact on network security and operational stability.
+Generate prompts that ask the LLM to evaluate threat severity.
+- **Solution Generation**: Generate actionable mitigation strategies tailored to address specific security risks based on the severity of the threats identified.
+Employ prompts that instruct the LLM to propose particular solutions.
+- **Output-Actionable Advice**: Communicate the LLM's recommendations to the Zabbix Server to trigger automated scripts or alert administrators for further action.
+Use prompts to transform LLM outputs into direct, executable actions or clear advisory notifications.

 ## Architecture

 Below is the high-level architecture of the system:

 ![Architecture Diagram](./diagram.webp)